 Ceramic or Ferrite Magnet Machining, Handling, and Limitations

 It is important to note that Ceramic (or sometimes referred to as Ferrite) Magnets are very hard and are also quite brittle.
 This makes these magnets subject to chipping or breakage when dropped on a hard surface.
 If you allow two ceramic magnets to snap together, this will most likely result in several sharp pieces.
 Ceramic magnets are not flexible, will not withstand impact and would be a poor choice for structural purposes.

 Ceramic magnets are chemically inert and non-conductive which offer advantages in applications requiring these attributes.
 We manufacture magnetic assemblies made with ceramic magnets, but because of the brittleness, we typically magnetize ceramic assemblies after the product is assembled.

 Ceramic Magnets exhibit temperature limitations with a maximum operating temperature at 800°C. Elevated temperatures result in magnetic strength loss, but strength recovers when the material returns to room temperature.
 Temperatures above 450°C will require remagnetization.
-When using ceramic magnets in applications involving cold temperatures of -20°C or below please note that permanent loss of magnetic strength may result.
+When using these magnets in applications involving cold temperatures of -20°C or below, please note that permanent loss of magnetic strength may result.

 Because of the properties of ceramic magnets, most of the machining has to be done with diamond tooling.
 It is very similar to cutting ceramic tile…slow and steady is the rule of thumb to avoid large chipping.
 Small chipping will occur so most of the time ceramic magnets must be cut oversized and then ground to the customer’s tolerances.